TurtleWolf/JavaScript-Algorithms-and-Data-Structures-Projects-Roman-Numeral-Converter/README.md

 [Roman Numeral Converter](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/roman-numeral-converter "Free Code Camp")
 Convert the given number into a roman numeral.

+### Forming Numbers - The Rules
+When a symbol appears after a larger (or equal) symbol it is added

+Example: VI = V + I = 5 + 1 = 6
+Example: LXX = L + X + X = 50 + 10 + 10 = 70
+But if the symbol appears before a larger symbol it is subtracted

+Example: IV = V − I = 5 − 1 = 4
+Example: IX = X − I = 10 − 1 = 9
+To Remember: After Larger is Added

+Don't use the same symbol more than three times in a row

+### How to Convert to Roman Numerals
+Break the number into Thousands, Hundreds, Tens and Ones, and write down each in turn.

 :speech_balloon: Hint: 1
 Creating two arrays, one with the Roman Numerals and one with the decimal equivalent for the new forms will be very helpful.